jmehami1/blender-as-python-module-docker/README.md

 ## TODO

 - [ ] Figure out a way to build Cycles CUDA kernel during first container build
+- [ ] Reduce image size using multi-stage build and runtime packages

 <p align="right">(<a href="#readme-top">back to top</a>)</p>